Skip to main content

 Belmont, Prince Edward Island

-According to traditional Mik'maq land-use maps, this area was a traditional overnight camping area.
+According to traditional Mik'maq land-use maps, this area was an overnight camping area.
 In the community history book by the Belmont Women’s Institute in 1973, it is described as "a perfect and picturesque camping spot overlooking Malpeque Bay.
 It is situated on Winchester's Cape, which juts into the Malpeque Bay at the junction of the Bay with Grand River.
 At its head, the famed ship's "mull rock" is where the original Scottish settlers tied their pioneer ship.
 The original settler to own the land was John Ramsay."

 Nearby Attractions